andydavies/ios-har-builder/README.md

 1. Clone repository
 2. Run ```npm install``` to install dependencies
+3. Install Google's proxy that connects Chrome DevTools to iOS WebKit - https://github.com/google/ios-webkit-debug-proxy (there's a homebrew recipe for this)

 ##Usage

+Start the proxy

-Load the iOS Simulator and launch Safari then
+Then either the iOS Simulator and launch Safari, or connect an iPhone/iPad via USB cable

     Usage: bin/ios-har-builder [options] URL...